-The objective of the Student Success and Support Program (SSSP, also known as Matriculation) is to provide support to students while completing their educational goals.
+The objective of the Student Equity and Achievement (SEA) Program is to provide support to students while completing their educational goals.

 Matriculation

 Matriculation is defined by the Seymour-Campbell Student Success Act of 2012 as "a process that brings a college and a student into an agreement for the purpose of achieving the student's educational goals and completing the student's course of study."
 The agreement involves the responsibilities of the college and student.
 The Student Success and Support Program includes services to optimize students' opportunities to foster academic success.